AndCake/zino/README.md

 		- url - URL to load the element from, if not loaded yet
 		- callback - callback function to call when the tag has been loaded (optional)

 		Imports a component from the provided URL so that it can be rendered whenever added to the DOM.
 It will automatically be mounted.
+If used inside a component, the url is relative to the current component's URL.

 	- trigger(event[, data])
 		- event - name of the event to trigger